Be Remembered For Standing Up to Domestic

 Thank You for considering a planned gift to TPN.
-Every day we strive to make the future brighter for women, children and men escaping domestic and sexual violence, stalking and sex trafficking.
+Every day we strive to make the future brighter for women, children and men escaping domestic and sexual violence, stalking and sex trafficking through our life-changing direct services and comprehensive, school-based prevention education programs.
 You can help ensure that this mission remains an integral part of Turning Points Network’s future through legacy and planned giving.

 It may be easier than you think.
 Planned gifts can be funded with cash, stock, real estate or other tangible personal property.
 Making Turning Points Network a part of your estate plan can be as simple as including a charitable bequest in your will or living trust or making a beneficiary designation.
 Our staff is prepared to help you identify the planned giving options best suited to your personal situation.

 When you plan for your future...you assure our future.